dan-esc/util/executables/nicepass/README.md

 ## Installation

-Download and place madpass.exe into a preferred folder ie. C:\Apps \
+Download and place nicepass.exe into a preferred folder ie. C:\Apps \
-Drag the madpass.exe to the Win 10 Taskbar
+Drag the nicepass.exe to the Win 10 Taskbar

 ## Usage

-Click the madpass icon and wait for the message 'Password copied' \
+Click the nicepass icon and wait for the message 'Password copied' \
 The random password will now be copied to your clipboard \
 You may now press paste (ctrl-v)